 – Vernon College: You can contact the Vernon College Counseling Department.

-If you’re a survivor, please know you’re not alone.
+If you’re a survivor, you’re not alone.
 1 in 6 women, and 1 in 3 men have experienced sexual violence at some point in their lives.
-If you would like to explore healing through support group meetings, please contact our administrative office at 940-723-7799.
+If you'd like to explore healing through support group meetings, please contact our administrative office at 940-723-7799.

 Safety can often be a long-term concern for anyone who has experienced sexual assault.
 Safety planning is brainstorming ways to make yourself feel safe, and help prepare you for what to do in a future crisis.
 For examples of how and when to create a safety plan, click here.